 Two forms of ID such as a passport or birth certificate will be needed for the child, as well as proof of the parent or guardian’s identity and address.

-Those over the age of 16 do not need to be accompanied by a parent or guardian but will have to bring in proof of their identity and address into a branch.
+Those over the age of 16 do not need to be accompanied by a parent or guardian but will have to bring in two forms of ID and proof of their address into a branch.

 Lloyds Bank Under 19s (11-17)

 The Lloyds Bank Under 19s account is open to children aged 11 to 17.
 It pays 0.5% interest on balances of up £1,000 and no interest on balances above this amount.

 The account comes with the choice of a Cashpoint card, allowing kids to withdraw money from cash machines or a Visa debit card, which also allows them to pay for things in shops or online.

 The limit on daily cash withdrawals is £200 for a Cashpoint card and up to £500 with a Visa debit card.

 The account comes with a Save the Change option.
 Each time your child purchases something with their Visa card, the amount is rounded up to the nearest pound and transferred into a Lloyds Bank savings account of their choice.

 Once your child turns 18, they can receive up to 15% cashback via Everyday Offers.

 Kids can manage their money through text alerts, online banking, through the mobile app, over the phone and in a branch.